nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 <!-- ![BD FACSAria™ III Sorter](img/sorter.png)
 *BD FACSAria™ III Sorter (detail from [brochure](https://www.bdbiosciences.com/en-au/products/instruments/flow-cytometers/research-cell-sorters/bd-facsaria-iii))* -->

-There are several things which can go wrong here with the experimental process:
+There are several things which can go wrong[^hallway] here with the experimental process:

-* Thresholds can be set incorrectly or inaccurately.
+* Thresholds can be set incorrectly or inaccurately or in a way that causes cells to 'fall out'.
-* Output tubes can get contaminated, sequenced differently
+* Output tubes can get contaminated or amplified and sequenced differently
-* Output tubes can get lost or swapped[^hallway].
+* Output tubes can get lost or dropped or swapped.

 [^hallway]: Discussion with [UW-GS](https://www.gs.washington.edu/) wet-lab people
     and hallway discussions at [MSS 2025 Barcelona](https://www.varianteffect.org/mss2025/).